Oligocene: Late Oligocene warming

 The late Oligocene (26.5 to 24 mya) likely saw a warming trend in spite of low pCO2 levels, though this appears to vary by region.
 However, Antarctica remained heavily glaciated during this warming period.
-The late Oligocene warming is discernible in pollen counts from the Tibetan Plateau, which also show that the south Asian monsoon had already developed by the late Oligocene.
+The late Oligocene warming is discernible in pollen counts from the Tibetan Plateau, which also show that the South Asian Monsoon had already developed by the late Oligocene.
+Around 25.8 Ma, the South Asian Monsoon underwent an episode of major intensification brought on by the uplift of the Tibetan Plateau.

 A deep 400,000-year glaciated Oligocene-Miocene boundary event is recorded at McMurdo Sound and King George Island.

 Biosphere

-The early Eocene climate was very warm, with crocodilians and temperate plants thriving above the Arctic Circle.
-The cooling trend that began in the middle Eocene continued into the Oligocene, bringing the poles well below freezing for the first time in the Phanerozoic.
+The early Eocene climate was very warm, with crocodilians and temperate plants thriving north of the Arctic Circle.
+The cooling trend that began in the middle Eocene continued into the Oligocene, bringing both poles well below freezing for the first time in the Phanerozoic.
 The cooling climate, together with the opening of some land bridges and the closing of others, led to a profound reorganization of the biosphere and loss of taxonomic diversity.
 Land animals and marine organisms reached a Phanerozoic low in diversity by the late Oligocene, and the temperate forests and jungles of the Eocene were replaced by forest and scrubland.
 The closing of the Tethys Seaway destroyed its tropical biota.

 Flora

 The Oi1 event of the Eocene-Oligocene transition covered the continent of Antarctica with ice sheets, leaving Nothofagus and mosses and ferns clinging to life around the periphery of Antarctica in tundra conditions.

 Angiosperms continued their expansion throughout the world as tropical and sub-tropical forests were replaced by temperate deciduous forests.
 Open plains and deserts became more common and grasses expanded from their water-bank habitat in the Eocene moving out into open tracts.
 The decline in pCO2 favored C4 photosynthesis, which is found only in angiosperms and is particularly characteristic of grasses.
 However, even at the end of the period, grass was not quite common enough for modern savannas.

 In North America, much of the dense forest was replaced by patchy scrubland with riparian forests.
 Subtropical species dominated with cashews and lychee trees present, and temperate woody plants such as roses, beeches, and pines were common.
 The legumes spread, while sedges and ferns continued their ascent.

+In Europe, floral assemblages became increasingly affected by strengthening seasonality as it related to wildfire activity.

+In Pakistan, the flora consisted mainly of dry but dense forests.
+In northern China, there was a progressive ascendance of open, grassy environments.
 The Ha Long megafossil flora from the Dong Ho Formation of Oligocene age shows that the Oligocene flora of what is now Vietnam was very similar to its present flora.

+Kelps make their first appearance in the fossil record during the earliest Oligocene.